atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ‘‘ Well, but I am sure that neither of them will desire itie to learn what does not .meet with your approbation, as they are both fenstble, how great a ' judge you are of the propriety of behaviour in women; therefore, mv lord, I Should be exceedln^; -. iicoijiiged to you., if you would give them a hint I xipon this subject j
-Flattering little hustey !-1 took her in my arms; I und just as I was constderlng whether I Should kifs her for her compliment or not, Sir Charles Conyers came in. -- -- “Here, Sir Charles, ” said I reslynin^ her to him,
+Flattering little hustey !-1 took her in my arms; I und just as I was constderlng whether I Should kifs her for her compliment or not, Sir Charles Conyers came in. -- -- "Here, Sir Charles, " said I reslynin^ her to him,
 IS the best and most amiable of girls ^ take her upon mv recommendation, and use her as kindly as ihe deferves.’’
 Sir Charles caught her, stand went to prests her to his bostom; but stlie broke hastily from him, and with a reproachful glance at me, yet looking at the same time, as if She was loth to be angry, cried, 5 ‘‘ hiw^coistd ycudofo, my lord
 Why stioiild you be angry with lord Woburn, my cliarniing Kitty, ’’ said Sir Charles, ‘‘ he could [ not have given you to a man who Vvstli love you better than I iliallst^